derailed/k9s/README.md

       # Toggles reactive UI.
 This option provide for watching on disk artifacts changes and update the UI live Defaults to false.
       reactive: false
       # By default all contexts will use the dracula skin unless explicitly overridden in the context config file.
       skin: dracula # => assumes the file skins/dracula.yaml is present in the  $XDG_DATA_HOME/k9s/skins directory.
-Can be overriden with K9S_SKIN.
+Can be overridden with K9S_SKIN.
       # Convert dark skins to light, or vice versa, preserving hue.
 Default: false
       invert: false
       # Allows to set certain views default fullscreen mode. (yaml, helm history, describe, value_extender, details, logs) Default false